LastLeaf/srexec/README.md

-# Sruncer: ACM/ICPC-style Online Judge Backend #

-Sruncer hosts a REST server as an online judge backend.
-It accepts input files, answer files, codes, judge requests, and determine judge results.
+# Srexec: source code execution backend #

+It hosts a REST server, accepting files and execution requests.
+It executes untrusted code in protected environments.

+It could be used as a judge backend for ACM-ICPC-style contests.

 ## Development Status ##

-Not developing, currently.
+Slowly developing, currently.